phpstan/phpstan/website/src/_posts/phpstan-0-9-a-huge-leap-forward.md

 It's also possible to say what types of keys are in an array or an iterable, inspired by generics syntax from other languages: `array<KeyType, ValueType>`, `iterable<KeyType, ValueType>`.

 I believe that these possibilities will allow to move the ecosystem of PHP applications forward.
-I'd like to position PHPStan as the driver of innovation — thanks to less baggage, shorter feedback loops and rapid releases, it's able to fullfil real world needs faster than the language itself and even than IDEs.
+I'd like to position PHPStan as the driver of innovation — thanks to less baggage, shorter feedback loops and rapid releases, it's able to fulfil real world needs faster than the language itself and even than IDEs.
 Let's hope they will follow suit and the support for intersection types and complex array notation comes sooner rather than later.

 ## PHPUnit support

-If you've already used PHPStan along with PHPUnit, you might be familar with these errors:
+If you've already used PHPStan along with PHPUnit, you might be familiar with these errors:

 ```
 Parameter #3 $foo of class App\FooService constructor expects App\Foo, PHPUnit_Framework_MockObject_MockObject given.